rockettheme/docs/Docs/wordpress/plugins/rokajaxsearch/rokajaxsearch_use.md

 7. **Hide Divs**: This option allows you to set which elements of your site you wish to be excluded from searching.
 Enter the ID names separated by a comma such as: *logo-module, side-column,* and *maincontent*.

-8. **Display Content**: Gives you access to item-specific settings for the post's title, description, image, and link.
+8. **Display Content**: Gives you the ability to choose between displaying an assigned excerpt of an article, or its content.

 9. **Order**: Set the order of the search results.
-For example, if you set to Oldest First then the oldest item will be loaded in the search result.
-There are a variety of options to chose from.

 10. **Items Per Page**: Set the limit for the number of search result pages, whether: 3, 5, 10, 15, 20, 25, 30 or 50.